 - The voice recognition is pretty good and has gotten much better with 2nd generation products, but it's not top notch yet.
 Thankfully, there's a setting for voice training in the app.
 This is helpful for those with strong accents or dialects that have communication issues.

-- The speaker has improved tremendously since Gen 1 but it still doesn't compare to higher quality Bluetooth speakers such as Sonos.
+- The speaker has improved tremendously since Gen 1 but it still doesn't compare to higher quality Bluetooth speakers such as Sonos or even Apple's HomePod.
 She's better suited for smaller homes or apartments when it comes to sound quality although multi-device playback has made up for it.

 - The technology remains limited, although it's improving due to weekly software upgrades through the Cloud in Amazon's ecosystem.

-- There's a lot more that needs to be improved, but be mindful that the device was released to the public in June 2015, so it's fairly new.
+- There's a lot more that needs to be improved, but be mindful that the device has only been around for less than 4 years.

 How Useful Is It?

 Now that I've broken down the pros and cons of the device, I'd like to address the elephant in the room.
 How useful is the Echo and is it worth buying?

 Personally, I enjoy purchasing gadgets because I love technology and find them fascinating, so I do think it's worth buying.

 However, I would rate its usefulness a seven on a scale of 10 without the additional smart home components and an eight with them included.
 I highly recommend integrating the Echo with other smart devices because that's where the product performs best.